janschupke/lines/README.md

 # Lines

-A turn-based puzzle game where you form lines of colored balls on a two-dimensional grid while preventing the board from filling up.
+A turn-based puzzle game where you form lines of colored balls on a 9x9 grid while preventing the board from filling up.
 Every time you move a ball, new balls are spawned onto the board.
-When a line is formed, it is removed and you score points according to the line length.
+When a line of 5 or more balls is formed, it is removed and you score points according to the line length using a Fibonacci-based scoring system.

-React app is up at [https://lines.schupke.io/](https://lines.schupke.io/).
+Play the game at [https://lines.schupke.io/](https://lines.schupke.io/).

-## Features
+## 🎮 Game Features

+### Core Gameplay

+- **9x9 grid puzzle game** with strategic ball placement
+- **Line formation**: Create lines of 5+ balls to clear them and score points
+- **Fibonacci scoring**: 5 balls = 5 points, 6 balls = 8 points, 7 balls = 13 points, etc.
+- **Ball spawning**: 3 new balls spawn after each move
+- **7 ball colors**: Red, blue, green, yellow, purple, pink, and black

+### User Experience

-- Highlighting of reachable cells within the board
+- **Smart pathfinding**: Visual highlighting of reachable cells
-- Incoming balls' positions and colors hint
+- **Preview system**: See incoming balls' positions and colors before they spawn
+- **Smooth animations**: Ball movement, popping, growing, and floating score effects
-- Remembers current game state when closed
+- **Game state persistence**: Remembers current game state when closed
-- Extensive Game Guide available through the game menu
-- Simple high score system with localStorage persistence
+- **High score tracking**: Local storage-based high score system
-- Mobile-optimized: touch controls, responsive design, and mobile accessibility
-- > 80% automated test coverage, all tests and builds must pass for every deployment
+- **Guide**: In-game help system accessible via 'G' key

+### Controls

+- **Mouse/Touch**: Click/tap to select and move balls
-- ...and more!
+- **Keyboard shortcuts**:

----

-# Local Development Environment
+  - `G`: Toggle game guide
+  - `N`: Start new game
+  - `Escape`: Close dialogs/guide

+## 🛠️ Development

-## Getting Started
+### Getting Started

 1. **Install dependencies:**